aileot/nvim-laurel/APPENDIX.md

 ## Hotpot.nvim: Alternate Fennel file and its compiled Lua cache

-A quick glance at the compiled Lua results can find the cause of a problem more quickly and easily with than a line-by-line review through Fennel codes.
+A quick glance at the compiled Lua results with syntax highlight could find the cause of a problem more quickly and easily with than a line-by-line review through Fennel codes.
+(Besides, peeking Lua result is inevitable to optimize performance at all...)
+The `correlate` option should be temporarily disabled before compiling the file.
+Haven't you already set up with [lua-language-server][lua_ls]?

 ```fennel
 (macro file-readable? [file])